Identifying Eating Disorders in Children and Teens

 What to Do When You Suspect Your Patient Has an Eating Disorder

 If you suspect your patient is struggling with an eating disorder or disordered eating, continue the conversation.
-Ask the patient (and/or their parent) the following six questions, adapted from the SCOFF Questionnaire (Morgan, Reid & Lacy-BMJ, 1999):
+Ask the patient (and/or their parent) the following questions:

 Two or more “yes” answers strongly indicate the presence of disordered eating.
 Refer these patients to an eating disorder specialist for a more comprehensive assessment, diagnosis, and treatment.